Krishna9616/Client-/README.md

 ### Run ABX Exchange Server

-1.Start the server:
+## Start the server:
-   Go to the file where project is stored and open command prompt run the code : node main.js 2.For Windows: go to the file where project is stored and open command prompt run the code : g++ client.cpp -o client.exe -lws2_32 it will compile the client.cpp code. again run this code : client.exe
+   Go to the file where project is stored and open command prompt run the code : node main.js
+## For Windows: go to the file where project is stored and open command prompt run the code :
+   - g++ client.cpp -o client.exe -lws2_32
+   - it will compile the client.cpp code.
+   - again run this code : client.exe
-   it will generate a packet.json file which contain the received packet from the server.
+   - it will generate a packet.json file which contain the received packet from the server.

-3.For Linux: go to the file where project is stored and open command prompt run the code : g++ client.cpp -o client -std=c++11 it will compile the client.cpp code. again run this code : ./abx_client
+## For Linux: go to the file where project is stored and open command prompt run the code :
+   - g++ client.cpp -o client -std=c++11
+   - it will compile the client.cpp code.
+   - again run this code : ./abx_client
-   it will generate a packet.json file which contain the received packet from the server.
+   - it will generate a packet.json file which contain the received packet from the server.